drittich/DnsTube/README.md

 ## Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.
-2. Configuration is stored in a separate folder than the application, so when you update, your configuration is preserved.
+2. Configuration is stored in a separate folder from the application so when you update, your configuration is preserved.
 (An exception to this is if you have changed the port the application is hosted on in `appsettings.json`.)
-3. The location of your configuration file is shown in UI on the Settings page.
+3. The location of the configuration file can be found at the bottom ot the [Settings](http://localhost:5666/settings.html) page.

 ## Development